Sports hall on lockdown after boy, 16, stabbed near playing fields

 “I asked a firearms officer what was happening and how serious it was and he said: ‘we only come out for the big things’”

-Mum-of-four Tanya said: “My partner went out three times and was told by police it was ‘gang related’.
+Mum-of-four Tanya Holt said: “My partner went out three times and was told by police it was ‘gang related’.

 Do you want news alerts on Whatsapp?